Best Window Replacement Tips to Transform Your Home

 Grills can be installed between the window’s glass panes, or on the exterior side of a pane.
 Keep in mind, grills installed on the inside of the window slightly decrease that window’s energy efficiency.

-Decide on blinds or drapes BEFORE replacing windows
+Decide on Blinds or Shades BEFORE Replacing Windows

 Many homeowners don’t think about it, but your preference in window covers can have a big influence on the type of windows you choose, and subsequently on the overall appearance of your room.
 This is especially important with combination windows.